jboshelleram/git-learning/README.md

 ## Do's

-* Only one "logical change" per commit
+* Only one "logical change" per commit.
+Per type-scope?

 ## Dont's